SharePoint/sp-dev-docs/docs/embedded/tutorials/using-file-preview.md

 POST https://graph.microsoft.com/{version}/drives/{driveId}/items/{itemId}/preview
 ```

 - `Version` is Graph's version.
-Eg. "v1.0"
+For example "v1.0"
-- The `driveId` is Container id (starts with "b!")
+- The `driveId` is Container ID (starts with "b!")
-- The `itemId`, which is the drive item Id.
+- The `itemId`, which is the drive item ID.

 If you're using the Microsoft Graph C# SDK, the code would be similar to the following: